drj11/sixtyforth/sixtyforth.md

 ## Callable code

-What might a callable fragment look like?

-Typically we expect a standard Forth block to look something like
+A standard Forth block looks like this:
-this:

-    entrypoint
+    forthword:
         EXECODE
         CODEADDR1
         CODEADDR2